mrserverless/yunspace.com/content/about.md

 My name is Yun Zhi Lin.
 I am a proud father, lucky husband, man of faith, and passionate technologist from Sydney.

-I am the VP of Engineering for APAC region at [Contino][contino-url] and [frequent speaker][talks] at various meetup and conferences, on the topic of Serverless, Event Driven Programming, occasionally Microservices, and every now and then Containers.
+I am the Chief Innovation Officer at [Contino][contino-url] and [frequent speaker][talks] at various meetup and conferences, on the topics  of Disruptive Strategy, Innovation, Applied AI and Serverless.

 The code for this site is at [GitHub][github-site]